 Guided bone regeneration with Geistlich Bio-Oss® and Geistlich Bio-Gide® regenerates the osseous defect after implant surface decontamination10.

-- Mombelli A: Prevention and therapy of peri-implant infections.
+- Mombelli A, Prevention and therapy of peri-implant infections.
 In: Proceedings of the 3rd European Workshop on Periodontology, (eds.)
 N.P.
 Lang, T. Karring & J. Lindhe, pp. 281–303.
-Berlin: Quintessenz Verlag 1999.
+Berlin: Quintessenz Verlag 1999 (Book chapter).

-- Schwarz F & Becker J: Peri-implant Infection: Etiology, Diagnosis and Treatment.
-Quintessence Publishing 2007.
+- Schwarz F & Becker J, Peri-implant Infection: Etiology, Diagnosis and Treatment.
+Quintessence Publishing 2007 (Book).

 - Schwarz F, et al., J Clin Periodontol 2009; 36(9): 807-14 (Clinical study).